shaananc/unimelb-teaching-tools/README.md

 Scripts are largely written in Python 3.9 but may work with earlier versions.

+Most scripts require config.ini which can be placed either in your current working directory, or in the script directory.
+A sample is provided with the various options for scripts included.
+Hopefully you'll get a clear error message if you run a script and a required option is not set.

 | Folder      | Description |
 | ----------- | ----------- |